The Hollywood Critics Association is no longer accepting new member applications online.

-- All members must reside within the United States with a preferred residence within the state of California.
-Since HCA is a California-based organization, we are limiting the total number of members who reside outside the state of California to 20%.
+- Since HCA is a California-based organization, we are limiting the total number of members who reside outside the state of California to 25%.

-- All members must have a minimum of two years of experience in film and/or television.
+- All members must have two years of experience in film and/or television.

-- All members must publish at least four articles/videos/podcasts relating to film and/or television each month.
+- Each month, all members must publish at least four articles/videos/podcasts relating to film and/or television.

-- All members must write at least 40 articles each year.
-Articles can include reviews, opinion pieces, interviews, etc. Each piece should be at least 400 words in length.
+- If you are a writer, all submitted reviews, opinion pieces, interviews, etc. should be at least 400 words in length.

-- Quality content is key.
+- Quality content is vital.
 All written material should be free of grammatical errors.
 Video content should be of high quality and edited together without excessive jump-cuts.

 - If you have an issue with a member of the organization, please email awards@HollywoodCriticsAssociation.com so that an executive member can review the situation and resolve the issue with you.